How To Get A Mortgage Without 2 Years Of Work History

 This can include personal tax returns (if you're paid through a corporation, partnership, or run a sole proprietorship) and business tax returns.

 When submitting business taxes, they may ask to see specific forms like a Schedule C, Form 1120-S, or K-1 depending on your business setup.
-Lenders may also ask applicants to provide monthly or quarterly bank statements.
+Lenders may also ask applicants to provide monthly or quarterly bank statements along with profit and loss.

 A retiree’s proof of income can include Social Security, pensions, investment accounts, and other income sources.
 As a result, the lack of employment income isn’t an issue if you receive sufficient financial distributions every month.

-How To Get Approved With Less Than 2 Years Of Income
+How To Get A Mortgage With Less Than 2 Years Of Income

 Make A Larger Down Payment